 CMMS software started out in manufacturing but is now used by maintenance departments across industries to streamline maintenance.
 Data-rich work orders open clear lines of communication between managers and technicians.
 Inventory management ensures technicians have what they need when they need it.
 Automated reporting ensures everyone stays accountable.
 Everything works toward reducing downtime and extending asset useful life.

-EAM software can include some of the same features as a CMMS, plus many more.
+Enterprise Asset Management software can include some of the same features as a CMMS, plus many more.

 These additional features are for asset management, which just means trying to get the most out of assets over the longest time for the least money.